Connect with others who understand.

 Managing Flushed Face With MS

 Very often, flushing is a product of our environment, and it goes away just as quickly as it arrived.
 Take note of when your flushed face appears and what may be responsible.
 Did you drink a hot beverage or eat spicy foods?
 Have you been dealing with high levels of stress?
-Noticing what spurs episodes of facial flushing can help you avoid those triggers, potentially alleviating the symptom.
+Noticing what spurs episodes of facial flushing or skin irritation can help you avoid those triggers, potentially alleviating the symptom.

-Changing Medication
+Consider Changing Medication

 If your facial flushing appears to be related to your MS medications, talk to your doctor about the possibility of adjusting your dose or changing medications entirely.
 They will work with you to find the best way of managing your MS while avoiding unwanted side effects such as a flushed face.